Built-In-Flutter/BuiltInFlutter-Task-2/README.md

 This task makes you flaunt your creative nerves as well as output an awesome Mobile Portfolio which will come handy in your future.

-Create an attractive single screen portfolio with Flutter, Fork this repository and push your codes to a seperate folder with your name within the forked version of the below repository. *The folder name should be your name*.
+Create an attractive single screen portfolio with Flutter, Use AppBar, Images from Assets, Container, Text, Column.
+Fork this repository and push your codes to a seperate folder with your name within the forked version of the below repository. *The folder name should be your name*.

 Finally create a Pull Request to the Parent Repository and Mention your PR Link with your submission.